How to create XSL transformations (XSLT)

 </xsl:stylesheet>

-This transformation creates data for a new task, which can then be saved as-is or have other data fields filled in via a UI form.
+This transformation creates data for a new task which can be further completed and edited in a UI form.

 Example 2: Update of existing data

 This transformation is based on the default template described above.
-It takes all the Task elements with the attribute Selected='true', copies their content, and modifies the refAssignedTo_Id attribute to a specified value (GUID):
+It takes all the tasks selected in the UI – any Task element with the attribute Selected='true' in the data, copies their content, and modifies the refAssignedToId attribute to a specified value (GUID):

 <?xml version="1.0" encoding="UTF-8"?>